jnb666/nimxla/README.md

 - [nimxla/data](https://jnb666.github.io/nimxla/htdocs/data.html): Provides functions to load common datasets and iterate over batches of data.

+- [nimxla/train](https://jnb666.github.io/nimxla/htdocs/train.html): Contains functions for training batches of data and calculating the accuracy of the predictions.

 The submodules under nimxla are exported by the main package.
 Other internal functions and bindings to the XLA C++ library are under the nimxla/private directory.
 The C wrapper code here is based on the Rust bindings from [xla-rs](https://github.com/LaurentMazare/xla-rs).

 ## Memory management